100 Percent VA Disability and Working

-VA outlines TDIU regulations in 38 CFR § 4.16, which encompasses subsection (a) and (b).
+VA outlines TDIU regulations in 38 CFR § 4.16, which encompasses subsections (a) and (b).
 Each subsection describes a way by which veterans may meet the requirements for TDIU.
 In order to qualify for TDIU under 38 CFR § 4.16(a), a veteran must have:

-- One service-connected condition rated at 60% or more; OR
+- One service-connected condition rated at 60% or more; or

 Those who do not meet the schedular requirements under 38 CFR § 4.16(a) may still be considered for TDIU under 4.16(b).
 Under this subsection, VA must refer your entitlement to TDIU to the Director of Compensation Service for extraschedular consideration.